Jan Dembowski (general)

 Jan Dembowski (Dębowski) (1770, Dębowa Góra – 1823) was a Polish general (promoted in 1812) and political activist.

 Military career

-In 1812 he was appointed to the Army of the Kingdom of Italy and commanded a brigade of, then on the staff of Pino's 15th Division of Eugène de Beauharnais's IV Corps in Russia.
-He led a brigade of Pino's Division at the Battle of Maloyaroslavets on 24 October.
+In 1812 he was appointed to the Army of the Kingdom of Italy, where he commanded a brigade before being transferred onto the staff of Pino's 15th (Italian) Division of Eugène de Beauharnais's IV Corps during Napoleon's invasion of Russia.
+He led a brigade of the 15th (Italian) Division at the Battle of Maloyaroslavets on 24 October.

 Napoleon's defeat and Russian rule of Poland made it impossible for him to return there.

-Father of astronomer Ercole Dembowski, who lived out his life in Italy.
+He was the father of astronomer Ercole Dembowski, who lived out his life in Italy.